Skip to main content

 If the underlying debt or the warrant itself is wrong, you can apply to the county court to challenge it.

-Keep evidence of everything — note times, names, badge numbers, what was said and done.
-Take photos or video if it is safe to do so.
+Keep evidence of everything, note times, names, badge numbers, what was said and done.
+Take photos or video if safe to do so.
 This evidence is essential for any complaint or court application.

 Related guides